ManishSahu53/3DReconstruction/README.md

 For example - if number of neighbouring images is 9 then first name represents master image name and rest 9 images will be the neighbours of the master images.

-3. **extract_feature.py**
+* **extract_feature.py**

 Extract features function is used to extract features from images.
-There are 3 parameters available.
-Input directory, Output directory , Method to use for feature extraction.
-Input directory will contain images, output folder will contain extracted features.
+There are 4 parameters available.
+1. *Input directory* - Input directory will contain images
+2. *Output directory* - output folder will contain extracted features
+3. *Method* - Method to use for feature extraction and number of features to be extracted.
+It is described below
+4. *Number of features* Enter number of features to be extracted.
+Number of features will take an integer generally around 40,000

 There are 6 **Methods** available to extract features.
 Type 1-6 digits to use following methods